Treatment for proctitis depends on the underlying cause of the inflammation.

 Treatment of proctitis related to Crohn's disease or ulcerative colitis is aimed at reducing the inflammation in your rectum.
 Treatment may include:

 - Medications to control rectal inflammation.
-Your doctor may prescribe anti-inflammatory medications, such as mesalamine (Asacol, Canasa, others) or corticosteroids.
-These drugs are available in pill, suppository or enema form.
-Steroid suppositories or enemas may ease inflammation in your rectum.
-Inflammation in people with Crohn's disease often requires treatment with a medication that suppresses the immune system, such as infliximab (Remicade).
+Your doctor may prescribe anti-inflammatory medications, either by mouth or as a suppository or enema — such as mesalamine (Asacol, Canasa, others) — or corticosteroids — such as prednisone (Rayos) or budesonide (Entocort EC, Uceris).
+Inflammation in people with Crohn's disease often requires treatment with a medication that suppresses the immune system, such as azathioprine (Azasan, Imuran) or infliximab (Remicade).

 - Surgery.
 If drug therapy doesn't relieve your signs and symptoms, your doctor may recommend surgery to remove a damaged portion of your digestive tract.